mattvonrocketstein/cortex/README.txt

       ServiceManager(['api', 'terminal', 'postoffice', 'mapper', 'linda'])

-  You already met the terminal, and briefly the purposes of the rest of these services go something like this.
-The "postoffice" routes messages within the universe.
-The "mapper" actively seeks out other cortex instances and can be configured to look on the same machine, or on whatever networks the universe is made aware of.
-The "api" exists to specify communication policies for most things external to the universe-- this includes other nodes but cortex boot-scripts and other things may find it useful as well.
-"Linda" is a tuple-space abstraction, a cortex service that uses lindypy as it's backend.
+  You already met the terminal-service.
+Briefly the purposes of the rest of these are:

+     1) The "postoffice" routes messages within the universe.

+     2) The "mapper" actively seeks out other cortex instances and can be configured to look on the same machine, or on whatever networks the universe is made aware of.

+     3) The "api" service exists to specify communication policies for most things external to the universe-- this includes other nodes but cortex boot-scripts and other things may find it useful as well.

+     4) The "linda" service is a tuple-space abstraction; it is backed by the lindypy module.

   Have you noticed by now red-text occasionally appearing after your cortex-shell prompt?
 If so, then you have already discovered the event bus.
 The terminal